Liu1xuan/CP3402-a2-2023-PBGroup5/README.md

 * <a href="https://github.com/Liu1xuan/CP3402-a2-2023-PBGroup5/blob/main/a2.html" target="_blank">a2.html</a>

 ### Local Development Environment
-The website was developed using XAMPP v3.3.0 as the local server environment with WordPress 6.4.2 installed on it.
+The website was developed using XAMPP v3.3.0 and vvv as the local server environment with WordPress 6.4.2 installed on it.

 Installation
 ---------------